rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="injectKey"></a>
 ## *injectKey*

 Injects the keys.

 ### Events

- No Events.
+No Events

 ### Parameters